 If you have an old blue or green map brochure about accessible blinds, they are outdated.
-To obtain the most current information, go to the web site wdfw.wa.gov/ outreach/access/accessibility/ goose.
+To obtain the most current information, check out: wdfw.wa.gov/outreach/access/accessibility/ goose.

 New blinds and their locations change each year depending on success and other factors so check the web site for changes and remember conditions in the outdoors rapidly change so these sites may not be as accessible and usable as when they were installed.

-To track other hunting information or details on accessible hunting opportunities go to wdfw.wa.gov/outreach/access/ accessibility To volunteer to help maintain one of these blinds or for more details contact the ADA Program Manager at (360) 902-2349.
+To track other hunting information or details on accessible hunting opportunities go to wdw.wa.gov/outreach/access/accessibility/goose.htm To volunteer to help maintain one of these blinds or for more details contact the ADA Program Manager at (360) 902-2349.